AndreaBorghesiUnibo/ai4europe_benchmark_guide/docs/source/output.md

 # Benchmark Output

-- Output Format:
-    - The benchmark workflow output can vary in form.
-    - The simplest format is a data frame organized in a structured manner, particularly in a _tabular_ format.
+The benchmark workflow output can vary in form.
+The simplest format is a data frame organized in a structured manner, particularly in a _tabular_ format.

 The recommended solution is to have ***multiple data sets for each AI asset, and one set for each HW resource***.
-- The output of the benchmarking process then is a data set identified as
+The output of the benchmarking process then is a data set identified as
   ```<asset_name>_<HW>``` where ```<asset_name>``` indicates the AI asset and
 ```<HW>``` indicates the HW device.